 Where have you been published?

 Well, you know about the New York Times; check out XWord Info for all the grids I've had in there.
 I've also had puzzles in the Los Angeles Times, the Wall Street Journal, the Onion, the New York Sun, GAMES Magazine, and everywhere the CrosSynergy Syndicate gets published.
+Currently, I do most of my work for the independent American Values Club service; we're the same group that provided the crossword to The Onion's AV Club back when they had one.

 How much do you get paid?